ramunasm/instabot.py/README.md

                log_mod = 0)
 ```
 ####2) Set likes and unlike:
-How many likes set bot in one day.
+How many likes does the bot give in one day.
 Default value is 1000 likes per 24 hours.
-If you make more than 1000 likes in day - instagram can ban you.
-Usually this bot use 24/7 and this is way to set 1000 like in day evenly.
-If you want more likes in one moment with auto_mod() - set this parameter to 5000 or 10000 or more.
-Formula: set like with delay - `(24 hour * 60 minute * 60 second / like_per_day)`
+If use more than 1000 likes in a single day day - instagram can ban you.
+Usually this bot is ran 24/7 and is set to spread out the 1000 likes evenly throughout the day.
+If you want more likes - you can use auto_mod() - set this parameter to 5000 or 10000 or more.
+Delay formula is: `(24 hour * 60 minute * 60 second / like_per_day)`
-######Be careful, don't set more than 1000 like in day!
+######Be careful, don't set more than 1000 like in one day!
 ```python
 like_per_day=1000
 ```